GET AN ESTIMATE

 can auto ins

 Consumer Watchdog’s counsel and advocate, Michael Mattoch, wrote an elaborate letter condemning the bill to assembly member Autumn Burke, who was going to approve it.
-The letter provides a detailed explanation of all the negative consequences that would’ve been a direct result of the bill having been approved.
+The letter provides a detailed explanation of all the negative consequences that would’ve resulted from bill getting approved.
 The following is a summary of some of the regulations that would have been repealed.

 The enforcement of a properly conducted labor rate survey.